Surgical Procedures: Transurethral Resection of the Prostate for Prostate Cancer

 Author: OncoLink Team

-What is a transurethral resection of the prostate and how is it performed?
+What is a transurethral resection of the prostate and how is it done?

-What are the risks associated with a transurethral resection of the prostate?
+What are the risks of a transurethral resection of the prostate?

 As with any surgery, there are risks and possible side effects.
 These can be: